ptv-logistics/clients-route-optimization-optiflow-api/README.md

      var configuration = new Configuration() { ApiKey = apiKey };
      PlansApi plansApi = new PlansApi(configuration);
     ```
-  If your APIKey allows for more than 3000 Orders, before you start a big Optimization in class OptimizationAPI, you may have to compress your payload.
+  If your APIKey allows for at least 5000 Orders, before you start a big Optimization in class OptimizationAPI, you may have to compress your payload.
 For this
     * set ``` localVarRequestOptions.HeaderParameters.Add("Content-Encoding", "gzip"); ```
     * use compressed data as body of your http request
       ```